UBC-MDS/DSCI_522_G410/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

 ## Introduction
-For our 532 - Visualization II project, we are commited to creating a friendly and respectful environment to share our ideas and work in the depevolpment of an interactive app.
+For our 522 - Data Science Workflows project, we are commited to creating a friendly and respectful environment to share our ideas and work in the depevolpment of an interactive app.

 ## Our Pledge